pingidentity/terraform-provider-pingone/docs/resources/application.md

 ### Optional

 - `access_control` (Block List, Max: 1) Define access control rules for the application. (see [below for nested schema](#nestedblock--access_control))
-- `assign_actor_roles` (Boolean) A boolean that specifies whether the permissions service should assign default roles to the application.
-This property is set only on the POST request.
-Any update to this attribute will trigger force re-creation of the application.
 - `description` (String) A string that specifies the description of the application.
 - `enabled` (Boolean) A boolean that specifies whether the environment is enabled in the environment.
 Defaults to `false`.
 - `icon` (Block List, Max: 1) The HREF and the ID for the application icon. (see [below for nested schema](#nestedblock--icon))